christian-eriksson/monster/README.md

   - `libgtk-3-dev` (debian)
   - `gtk3-devel` (fedora)
   - `gtk3` (arch)
-- Terminal with support for RGB color code strings, eg. gnome-terminal

 If you want to test the theme you'll need a couple of GTK applications at least one GTK 2 and one GTK 3 application.
 For example: